Medicine in Turkey

 You will find more in one place but often will have to use a taxi (or your car if you rent/own a car) to get home.

-If you want medicine or medical things, you will typically have to go to a pharmacy, here called an eczane.
+If are looking for medicines or medical things, you will typically have to go to a pharmacy, here called an eczane.

 They will all have this logo followed by “Eczane”.
 It is pronounced “ejzanā”.
 Typically you’ll see something else on the sign and it is the location of the eczane.